SirHeads/Testing-ideas/phoenix_hypervisor/project_documents/potential_enhancements/enhancement_specifications.md

 ## 3. Advanced Configuration Validation

 ### Summary
-This enhancement proposes adding a robust validation layer to check for logical errors in the LXC configuration files (`phoenix_lxc_configs.json`) before provisioning begins.
+This enhancement proposes adding a robust validation layer to check for logical errors in the LXC and VM configuration files before provisioning begins.
 This will prevent common misconfigurations and provide immediate, actionable feedback.

 ### Recommended Solution
 Implement a new Bash function, `validate_lxc_config_logic`, within the existing `phoenix_orchestrator.sh` script.
 This leverages the current infrastructure (Bash, `jq`, logging) and avoids introducing new dependencies.